Launchmetrics/github-action-slack-notify-build/README.md

 ### `color`

 The color to use for the notification.
 Can be a hex value or any [valid Slack color level](https://api.slack.com/reference/messaging/attachments#fields) (e.g. `good`).
-When updating the message, if no color is passed it will use the current one.
+When updating the message, if no color is passed it will maintain the current one.

 ### `message_id`